Azure/bicep-types-az/generated/network/microsoft.network/2019-12-01/types.md

 * **localNetworkGateway2**: [LocalNetworkGateway](#localnetworkgateway): A common class for general resource information.
 * **peer**: [SubResource](#subresource): Reference to another subresource.
 * **provisioningState**: 'Deleting' | 'Failed' | 'Succeeded' | 'Updating' (ReadOnly): The current provisioning state.
-* **resourceGuid**: string: The resource GUID property of the virtual network gateway connection resource.
+* **resourceGuid**: string (ReadOnly): The resource GUID property of the virtual network gateway connection resource.
 * **routingWeight**: int: The routing weight.
 * **sharedKey**: string: The IPSec shared key.
 * **trafficSelectorPolicies**: [TrafficSelectorPolicy](#trafficselectorpolicy)[]: The Traffic Selector Policies to be considered by this connection.
 * **tunnelConnectionStatus**: [TunnelConnectionHealth](#tunnelconnectionhealth)[] (ReadOnly): Collection of all tunnels' connection health status.
+* **useLocalAzureIpAddress**: bool: Use private local Azure IP for the connection.
 * **usePolicyBasedTrafficSelectors**: bool: Enable policy-based traffic selectors.
 * **virtualNetworkGateway1**: [VirtualNetworkGateway](#virtualnetworkgateway) (Required): A common class for general resource information.
 * **virtualNetworkGateway2**: [VirtualNetworkGateway](#virtualnetworkgateway): A common class for general resource information.